sjokic/IML/README.md

 # IML
-Project assignments for the Introduction to Machine Learning course @ ETHZ
+Project assignments for the IML course @ ETHZ

 All assignments passed the hardest grading baseline.